spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 For the segmentation algorithm the `photutils.segmentation <https://photutils.readthedocs.io/en/stable/segmentation.html>`_ Astropy tool is used to identify sources in the background-subtracted multi-filter detection image.
+As is the case for the point-source detection algorithm, this is the juncture where the
+common background computed in Section 1.3, relevant for both the point and segment algorithms, is applied to the science data to begin the source detection process.
 To identify a signal as a source, the signal must have a minimum number of connected pixels, each of which is greater than its two-dimensional threshold image counterpart.
 Connectivity refers to how pixels are literally touching along their edges and